whyJPG/Portal-Second-Slice/README.md

-This is the github page for Portal: The Second Slicde!
+This is the github page for Portal: The Second Slice!